Womens vintage fashionNovember 1, 2015

 You scan the autumn-winter trends with a sigh: “Well, if it’s all 70s this season, why not go proper 70s?”
 Rummaging through your inevitably vast wardrobe, you pull out some Bri-Nylon flares that make your friend’s eyes pop.
 And add a matching chiffon blouse and some cowboy boots to go with them.

-Although some people are devotees of a certain era or restrain themselves just to shoes, I’ve always been a fashion magpie, dreamily donning 40s fitted jackets one day, and 70s tank tops the next.And magpie might be the best word for it; the fitted 40s jackets are a sober black wool but most of my finds relate to the shimmer-shine-sparkle spectrum: diamante brooches which I use as hair accents, 70s dresses, tops and trousers crackling with Lurex, any kind of shiny shoes.
+Although in Womens vintage fashion, some people are devotees of a certain era or restrain themselves just to shoes, I’ve always been a fashion magpie, dreamily donning 40s fitted jackets one day, and 70s tank tops the next.And magpie might be the best word for it; the fitted 40s jackets are a sober black wool but most of my finds relate to the shimmer-shine-sparkle spectrum: diamante brooches which I use as hair accents, 70s dresses, tops and trousers crackling with Lurex, any kind of shiny shoes.

 The latest High Street revival of lurex polo necks has made my day, as I’m not above adding new copies of womens vintage fashion favourites to my wardrobe.

 Burberry, Bottega Veneta, Jonathan Saunders, and Anna Sui all did the 70s this season, while Roksanda, Chanel, Max Mara, and Marc Jacobs did a massively ladylike 40s look, one of my other favourites.